MUNA 2019 RESOLUTIONS

 Speakers for the General Assembly Opening Plenary: Russian Federation, Belarus, South Africa, Syrian Arab Republic, Venezuela, Australia

-Bureau members for the Formal Meetings of the Second & Third Committee: Chair (Guatemala), Vice-chair (Algeria), Rapporteur (Afghanistan)
+Bureau members for the initial Formal Meetings of the Second & Third Committee: Chair (Guatemala), Vice-chair (Algeria), Rapporteur (Afghanistan)

 2019 MUNA Resolution #4 Protection of global climate for present and future generations of humankind